UMD-Summer-2021-ASR/quizzr-server-test/README.md

-# Quizzr.io Back-end Core (Test Extension)
+# Quizzr.io Data Flow Server (Test Extension)
-This repository includes Python modules for running automated tests on the [Quizzr.io Back-end Core](https://github.com/UMD-Summer-2021-ASR/quizzr-server) repository.
+This repository includes Python modules for running automated tests on the [Quizzr.io Data Flow Server](https://github.com/UMD-Summer-2021-ASR/quizzr-server) repository.
 To install it, clone the repository and install the requirements given in the `requirements.txt` file.
-Prior to running one of these automated test files, be sure to include the directory of the server in the `PYTHONPATH` environment variable.
+Prior to running one of these automated test files, be sure to include the directory of the server in the `PYTHONPATH` and `SERVER_DIR` environment variables.
+The `CONNECTION_STRING` for MongoDB is also necessary to run most of these tests.

 ## Tests
-There are two testing modules for the server: `test_pipeline.py` and `test_error_pipeline.py`.
+There are two testing modules for the server: `test_endpoints.py` and `test_error_endpoints.py`.
 Test cases in both modules are grouped by the action they are testing.
 The individual test cases are variations of the action they are testing.
 Refer to the in-code documentation for more details on the test cases.

-### `test_pipeline.py`
+### `test_endpoints.py`
 This testing module tests the functionality of the server's endpoints in normal scenarios.
 Currently, it only implements the following test classes:
 * `TestCheckAnswer`
 * `TestGetFile`